MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/power-bi-faq.md

 If you have old reports based on Business Central data, they won't connect to the read-only database replica.

-### <a name="a-namedatabasemodsaive-tried-the-preview-of-the-new-connector-for-the-february--update-when-i-connect-to-my-custom-business-central-api-page-i-get-the-error-cannot-insert-a-record-current-connection-intent-is-read-only-how-can-i-fix-it" /><a name="databasemods"></a>I've tried the preview of the new connector for the February 2022 update.
+### <a name="a-namedatabasemodsaive-tried-the-preview-of-the-new-connector-for-the-february-2022-update-when-i-connect-to-my-custom-business-central-api-page-i-get-the-error-cannot-insert-a-record-current-connection-intent-is-read-only-how-can-i-fix-it" /><a name="databasemods"></a>I've tried the preview of the new connector for the February 2022 update.
 When I connect to my custom Business Central API page, I get the error "Cannot insert a record.
 Current connection intent is Read-Only.".
 How can I fix it?

 With the new connector, new reports that use Business Central data will connect to a read-only replica of the Business Central database by default.
 This change will bring a performance improvement.
 However, in rare cases, it might cause the error.
 This error typically happens because your custom API is making modifications to Business Central records while Power BI tries to get the data.
 In particular, it happens as part of the AL triggers: OnInit, OnOpenPage, OnFindRecord, OnNextRecord, OnAfterGetRecord, and OnAfterGetCurrRecord.